DZD-eV-Diabetes-Research/omop-provisioner/README.md

 # About

-This scope of this project is to help creating local instances of the OMOP CDM with vocabulary running on a Postgres database.
+The scope of this project is to help creating disposable/local/tinkering instances of the OMOP CDM with vocabulary running on a Postgres database and registering this database as a source for a [OHDSI/WebAPI](https://github.com/OHDSI/WebAPI) instance.

 OMOP Provisioner is based on https://github.com/DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models and build for https://github.com/DZD-eV-Diabetes-Research/atlas-testing-docker